 For years, newspapers, locals and especially farmers have lamented the downward spiral that agriculture has taken over the last century.
 I heard it as I was growing up in Ulysses, Kansas.
 I heard it in the news when I moved away from that small town.
 I continue to hear it on economic updates.
 But, what I don’t think I ever fully realized, were the ghost towns that agricultural decline has made across agricultural states.

 We’re all familiar with mining ghost towns, historic cow towns, Route 66 ghost towns, and others that died industrial deaths.
 Many died when the railroads were removed as the population moved to automobile travel.
 But, the farming ghost towns are something new to me, even though I grew up in the midst of them.
-To consciously see these dying towns that litter the vast plains is a whole other thing all together.
+To consciously see these dying towns that litter the vast plains is a whole other thing altogether.
 I mean – really see them.

 My father still lives in that small town in southwest Kansas* that I grew up in, which is, fortunately for them, not one of the many ghost towns of the plains, as it has other resources such as oil and gas. (*update: actually, he moved to Missouri right around the corner from us in 2014)